From fairest creatures we desire increase,

 To eat the world’s due, by the grave and thee.

-Sonnet 1 in modern English
+Read Sonnet 1 in Easy, Modern English:

 From faireſt creatures we deſire increaſe,